Always Do Right By Your People

-In this edition of ‘CHRO Insights,’ as part of the Great Manager Awards, we have Mr. Krishna Raghavan, who is the Chief People Officer at Flipkart.
-In his conversation with Rahul Mahajan, Country-Lead of Great Manager Awards, he shares with us his experience as a CHRO.
+In this edition of the chro Insights, we have Krishna Raghavan, Chief People Officer - EatFit.
+In his conversation with Rahul Mahajan, Country Head of Great Manager Awards, he shares with us his key insights about his journey and leadership.

 Rahul: How did you get into the HR field given that you are not from this domain?